RobRendell/gTove/README.md

 ### Viewing the Tabletop

 Once you create and select a new tabletop, you will see an empty grid (since you have no maps loaded), and various controls on the left.
-These controls allow you to toggle various tabletop-wide options like snap-to-grid and fog of war, as well as allowing you to switch to a "player view" where fog of war is opaque and hidden maps and miniatures are hidden, so you can see what your players will see.
+These controls allow you to toggle various tabletop-wide options like Grid Snap (whether minis snap to the map's grid or not) and Edit Fog (which allows you to cover up sections of the map with a "fog of war", hiding the map underneath from your players), as well as allowing you to switch between "GM view" (where everything is visible) and "player view" (where fog of war is opaque and hidden maps and miniatures are not shown, so you can see what your players will see.)

-The left-hand menu can be toggled on and off by clicking the ☰ menu symbol.
+The left-hand menu can be closed by clicking the × symbol, and revealed again by clicking the ☰ menu symbol.

 ### Adding Maps and Miniatures